Languages of Italy: Legal status of Italian

-Italian was first declared to be Italy's official language during the Fascist period, more specifically through the R.D.l., adopted on 15 October 1925, with the name of Sull'Obbligo della lingua italiana in tutti gli uffici giudiziari del Regno, salvo le eccezioni stabilite nei trattati internazionali per la città di Fiume.
+Italian was first declared Italy’s official language during the Fascist period, more specifically through a Royal Decree-Law (R.D.L.) that applied to the entire Italian empire.
+It was adopted on 15 October 1925, under the title: "Sull'Obbligo della lingua italiana in tutti gli uffici giudiziari del Regno, salvo le eccezioni stabilite nei trattati internazionali per la città di Fiume."

-The original Italian constitution does not explicitly express that Italian is the official national language.
-Since the constitution was penned, there have been some laws and articles written on the procedures of criminal cases passed that explicitly state that Italian should be used:
+The first Italian Constitution of 1948 establishes Italian as the official national language.
+Article 1 of Law 482/1999 states: "La lingua ufficiale della Repubblica è l’italiano" ("The official language of the Republic is Italian" Since the constitution was penned, some laws and articles have been written on the procedures of criminal cases passed that explicitly state that Italian should be used: